Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 Cookieless analytics (no device storage at all) avoid the Cookiebekendtgorelsen consent requirement entirely, because no data is stored on or read from the user's device.

-"Legitimate interest" does not bypass this.
+"Legitimate interest" doesn't bypass this.
 Even if you argue legitimate interest as your GDPR legal basis, the Cookiebekendtgorelsen consent requirement applies independently at the device-access layer.
 Consent is the only legal basis for placing a non-essential cookie on a Danish visitor's device.

 And the rules are technology-neutral.
 Cookies, local storage, fingerprinting, pixel tags, device identifiers, SDKs.
-If it reads from or writes to the visitor's device, consent is required.
+If it reads from or writes to your visitor's device, you need consent.

 Datatilsynet: 74 people, a unique enforcement model, and a Supreme Court judge

 Datatilsynet is Denmark's data protection authority.
 It has 74 employees working on a budget of DKK 59.1 million (~EUR 7.9 million).
+That means roughly EUR 107,000 per head to police a whole country's data.
 In 2024, they handled 18,816 new cases, including 9,624 data breach notifications.
+That means about 254 new cases per employee per year.
 The caseload has nearly doubled since 2020.

 What makes Denmark truly unusual is its enforcement model.
-Under the Danish Constitution, administrative fines are not permitted.
+Under the Danish Constitution, administrative fines aren't permitted.
 GDPR Recital 151 explicitly carves out Denmark (and Estonia) from the standard EU administrative fine system.
-Datatilsynet cannot issue fines.
+Datatilsynet can't issue fines.
 It investigates, concludes, and then files a police report with a recommended fine amount.
 The police investigate further.
 If charges are brought, the case goes to a court that determines guilt and the fine.

 This three-step process creates a dramatic gap between what Datatilsynet recommends and what courts impose.